 Everything you need to know about Glutamine

-But you know what it is?
+But, do you know what it i

-Do you know if it really works?
+Do you know if really it works?

 What is Glutamine?